sinhabhav/web-related/README.md

-# web-related
+web designing

-web designing codes
+given an image, designed a page to replicate the image as it is with exact color and size